ansellum/sshell/REPORT.md

 5. Reset global variables
 6. Output completion message

-### 2) Parse Command (The Analyst)
+### Parse Command (The Analyst)

 `parseCommand()` is by far the largest function in *sshell* in terms of
 functionality.
 It sports two different sections; one for parsing delimiters
 ( '<', '>', '|' ) and the other for parsing arguments.
 Delimiters are parsed
-before

-- Core Responsibilities:

-    - detect if delimiters have been inputted ( "<" , ">" , or "|") and handle appropriately
-    - store program names ('date', 'echo', ect.)
-    - verify the number of arguments inputted is within the limit and ignore extraneous spaces
-    - store arguments for programs

-- Note: function recursively calls itself if pipes are detected in order to store information for each individual command in pipeline
+*before* arguments as to avoid confusing filenames with arguments.

+`parseCommand()` utilizes recursive functionality to handle pipes, calling
+itself iteratively until there are no more `|` symbols detected.
+This is
+performed using a return value which increments once per pipe, which will later
+be passed to `executePipeline()`.

+This return value has a second functionality in error management, returning a
+unique negative error code for each type of parsing error.

+### Error Management
+`errorManagement()` deciphers the exit code from `parseCommand()` using a switch
+statement, handling the exit and associated error message.

-### 3) Execute Pipeline (The Action Taker)
+### Execute Pipeline (The Action Taker)

 - Overview: If pipes have been used, sets up pipeline and calls execvp() to execute commands with the data collected during parsing.